Skip to main content

 • Ordering and preparing resources for sessions, including props, physical anatomy models, demo kits, braille and large print resources, and standard print flyers.
 The team planned to have a range of resources available, noting that vision loss occurs across a spectrum.

-• Meeting with BSRV prior to the session, ensuring access requirements for workshop participants and the communication during workshops was optimal and appropriate for participants.
-This was extremely helpful and greatly increased the team’s confidence and understanding of the needs of this group.
+• Meeting with BSRV prior to the session to understand the target audience’s requirements.
+This allowed Cancer Council to understand access needs for workshop participants, and learn which communication strategies were most appropriate to use during workshops.
+This was extremely helpful and greatly increased the team’s confidence and understanding of how to best discuss cancer with this group.

 Preparation – accessibility scan

-The building was checked for ease of access, presence of disabled toilets, trip hazards, signage, braille signage, and the easiest pathways for people with canes and/or guide dogs.
+Cancer Council staff checked the building for ease of access, presence of accessible toilets, trip hazards, signage, braille signage, and the easiest pathways for people with canes and/or guide dogs.

-Seeing Eye Dogs can legally enter any public location in Australia and building management was informed in advance about Seeing Eye Dogs attending the building to prevent any misunderstandings.
+Guide Dogs can legally enter any public location in Australia.
+Cancer Council informed building management in advance about Guide Dogs attending the building to prevent any misunderstandings.

-Prior to the online session, the team reviewed its Zoom online meeting settings, ensuring that hosts were confident in using all accessibility functions relevant to the audience.
+Prior to the online session, Cancer Council reviewed their Zoom online meeting settings, ensuring that hosts were confident in using all accessibility functions relevant to the audience.

 Finally, Cancer Council Victoria staff developed a presentation tailored to the audience.
 The team chose to create an informal spoken presentation instead of a PowerPoint presentation.